ax/apk.sh/README.md

 # apk.sh
-apk.sh is a Bash script that makes reverse engineering Android apps easier, automating some repetitive tasks like decoding, rebuilding and patching.
+apk.sh is a Bash script that makes reverse engineering Android apps easier, automating some repetitive tasks like pulling, decoding, rebuilding and patching an APK.

 ## Features
 apk.sh basically uses [apktool](https://ibotpeaches.github.io/Apktool/) to disassemble, decode and rebuild resources and some bash to automate the [frida](https://https://frida.re/) gadget injection process.
+It also supports app bundles/split APKs.

  - Patching APKs to load frida-gadget.so on start.
  - Disassembling resources to nearly original form with apktool.
  - Rebuilding decoded resources back to binary APK/JAR with apktool.
  - Code signing the apk with apksigner.
  - Multiple arch support (arm, arm64, x86, x86_64).
+ - Support for app bundles/split APKs.
  - No rooted Android device needed.

 ## Getting started
+Pulling an APK from a device is simple as running `./apk.sh pull <package_name>`

 Decoding an APK is simple as running `./apk.sh decode <apk_name>`

 Rebuilding an APK is simple as running  `./apk.sh build <apk_dir>`